okta/okta-oidc-ios/README.md

 }
 ```

 ***Note:*** It is highly recommended to copy all of the existing parameters from the original URLRequest object to modified request without any changes.
 Altering of this data could lead network request to fail.
+If `customizableURLRequest(_:)` method returns `nil` default request will be used.

 ## Known issues